A new insight into the consistency of smoothed particle hydrodynamics

-are exactly fulfilled for $l=1,2,\cdots ,m$, where ${\bf 0}^{(1)}=(0,0,0)$ is the null vector and ${\bf 0}^{(l)}$ is the zero tensor of rank $l$.
-Second, the consistency integral relations are actually independent of $h$ by virtue of the scaling relation (3). $C^{0}$ consistency of the kernel approximation is always guaranteed because of the normalization condition (2), while relations (5) are always satisfied for $l=1$ due to the symmetry of the kernel and therefore $C^{1}$ consistency is also automatically ensured.
+are exactly fulfilled for $l=1,2,\cdots ,m$, where ${\bf 0}^{(1)}=(0,0,0)$ is the null vector and ${\bf 0}^{(l)}$ is the zero tensor of rank $l$. $C^{0}$ consistency of the kernel approximation is always guaranteed because of the normalization condition (2), while relations (4) are always satisfied for $l=1$ due to the symmetry of the kernel and therefore $C^{1}$ consistency is also automatically ensured.
 The same is true for all odd $l\geq 3$.
-Only for $l$ even the integrals (5) contribute with finite sources of error unless $W(\parallel {\bf x}-{\bf x}^{\prime}\parallel ,1)\to\delta ({\bf x}-{\bf x}^{\prime})$.
-The second-order error follows from the $l=2$ non-vanishing term in the expansion (4).
+Only for $l$ even the integrals (4) contribute with finite sources of error unless $W(\parallel {\bf x}-{\bf x}^{\prime}\parallel ,h)\to\delta ({\bf x}-{\bf x}^{\prime})$.
+The second-order error follows from the $l=2$ non-vanishing term in expansion (3).
 Using Eq.
 (1) it follows that \citep{Sigalotti16}